Are You Suffering From Workplace Harassment?

-Our Harassment Lawyers in Los Angeles Will Aggressively Fight for Your Rights
+Speak With Our Work Harassment Lawyers in Los Angeles About Your Legal Protections

 When people come to work, they expect a workplace free from harassment.
 Unfortunately, this is not always the case.
-Many businesses foster a workplace environment that rewards discrimination and harassment.
-Harassment is when a person is on the receiving end of unwelcome behavior based on his/her protected characteristics.
-Protected characteristics are those identified by the California Fair Employment and Housing Act (FEHA), including age, gender, disability, race and more.
-If this describes your situation, then consult with an attorney immediately.
-Our harassment lawyers in Los Angeles will review your claim during a free case evaluation.
-We handle many types of workplace harassment cases.
+Harassment is unwelcome behavior based on an individual’s protected characteristics.
+The California Fair Employment and Housing Act (FEHA) identifies these protected characteristics.
+They include sex, disability, race and more.
+Below, our work harassment lawyers in Los Angeles explain what you should know about workplace harassment.

 - Sexual Harassment

 - Religious Beliefs Harassment

 You can also learn more about the other types of employment litigation cases we handle here.